arianneghislainerull/arianneghislainerull/README.md

 🌺 In the past, I’ve worked at companies like Blackberry, Karla Rewards, and Sunnybrook Health Sciences Centre.

-🌺 Beyond coding, my passions include arranging flowers, reading, belting out tunes at karaoke, playing arcade basketball, dancing, exploring new places, and embarking on exhilarating hikes.
+🌺 Beyond coding, my passions include arranging flowers, reading, belting out tunes at karaoke, basketball, dancing, exploring new places, and embarking on exhilarating hikes.

 🌺 Fluent in English and Filipino, currently learning Mandarin :)